MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-data-sharing-at-scale.md

 Lake Formation provides a simple granting mechanism that will be familiar to SQL experts.
 The target of these grants can be IAM identities, or it can be an AWS account or an entire AWS Organisation or OU.

 After creating a grant, Lake Formation integrates with AWS Resource Access Manager to create a cross-account resource share.
-Lake Administrators in the target account will then see the shared catalog resources in their local data catalog.
+Lake Formation Administrators in the target account will then see the shared catalog resources in their local data catalog.

 ## Scenario overview